jxjo/Xoptfoil2/docs/airfoil_optimization/optimization_task.md

 ![targets](../images/objective_targets.png){:width="70%"}

 'Targets' allow targeted, reproducible optimisation.
-With `allow_improved_target`, a minimum value can be defined that may be exceeded.
+With 'allow_improved_target', a minimum value can be defined that may be exceeded.
 {: .fs-2}